 ArticleNon-Grape BlendsWritten by Jack Keller Country (non-grape) wines can be combined to create a blend that is better than the sum of its parts.
 More and more savvy winemakers are discovering an unexpected similarity between grape and non-grape wines.
 The best wines are invariably blends.
 A great many varietal grape and non-grape wines lack depth, breadth and complexity.
 Blending not only produces an almost endless flow of integrated flavors, at its best it matches attributes that both complement and build upon one another.
 We need to define our terms up front.
 When we say blend, we mean to combine two or more finished wines into one.
 We do not mean to combine ingredients and ferment them together, although that is a widely-practiced procedure.
 As a prolific non-grape winemaker, I can attest that many blends are the product of necessity rather than planning.
 A particular wine might not turn out as hoped.
 It lacked something that another wine possessed.
 (And when those two were combined, they lacked something a third wine provided.)
 Blending trials allow winemakres to discover a blend that creates a wine far greaterAlready a member?
-Log InYou'll Also Like Article MEMBERS ONLY Fruit Wines from Puree Can’t get your hands on the type of fresh fruit you seek for your next batch of wine?
-Consider making fruit wine from puree.
-There are many options available and the process is simple.
-Article FREE A Taste of the Tropics Making wine from tropical fruits, with a little know-how, is just as easy as making wine from traditional fruits and berries.
+Log InYou'll Also Like Article MEMBERS ONLY Let's Bottle!
+From cleaners to corkers, there are many options on the market for the home winemaker for the home winemaker when it comes time to get your wine into the bottle.
+Article FREE Make Hard Cider & Apple Wine Get tips to make your own hard cider or apple wine this fall.